 |Paul Hines leads the Energy and Complexity Group.

 He received the Ph.D. in Engineering and Public Policy from Carnegie Mellon University in 2007 and M.S.
 (2001) and B.S.
 (1997) degrees in Electrical Engineering from the University of Washington and Seattle Pacific University, respectively.
-He is currently an Associate Professor, and the L. Richard Fisher Professor, in the School of Engineering, with a secondary appointment in the Dept. of Computer Science, at the University of Vermont, and a member of the adjunct research faculty at the Carnegie Mellon Electricity Industry Center.
+He is currently an Associate Professor, and the L. Richard Fisher Professor, in the Electrical and Biomedical Engineering Department, with a secondary appointment in the Dept. of Computer Science, at the University of Vermont, and a member of the adjunct research faculty at the Carnegie Mellon Electricity Industry Center.
 He is also co-founder and President of a cleantech startup company known as Packetized Energy.
 Formerly he worked at the U.S. National Energy Technology Laboratory, the U.S. Federal Energy Regulatory Commission, Alstom ESCA (now Alstom Grid) and for Black and Veatch.
 He currently serves as the vice-chair of the IEEE PES Working Group on Cascading Failure.
 He is a National Science Foundation CAREER award winner and his research on blackouts has been featured in Science magazine and Scientific American.

 Paul Hines' CV,

 |Pavan Racherla is a research assistant professor in electrical engineering at the University of Vermont.
 His current research interests include electricity distribution systems modeling and solar/wind energy forecasting.
 He holds a PhD in Engineering and Public Policy from Carnegie Mellon University (2007).
 He was formerly a climate modeler at NASA GISS (2009-2013).|

 The following are some of the alumni from our research group